manfredsteyer/temp-blog/index.md

 ];
 ```

-This reduces the indirection via an NgModule and makes our code more explicit.
+This removes the indirection via an ``NgModule`` and makes our code more explicit.
 As an alternative, a lazy route can also directly point to a Standalone Component.
 For this, the above shown ``loadComponent`` property is used.

-I expect, that most teams will favor the first option, because normally, an application needs to lazy loading several routes that go together.
+I expect that most teams will favor the first option, because normally, an application needs to lazy loading several routes that go together.

 ## Environment Injectors: Services for Specific Routes

 With ``NgModule``s, each lazy module introduced a new injector and hence a new injection scope.
-This scope was used for providing services only needed by the lazy chunk in question.
-For instance, this was used to set up a feature for NGRX.
+This scope was used for providing services only needed by the respective lazy chunk.
+An example is setting up NGRX features.

 To cover such use cases, the Router now allows for introducing providers for each route.
 These services can be used by the route in question and their child routes: